For a great introduction to the old town- go on a walking tour with Krakow explorers! they have donation based- pay as you wish tours- twice per day!

 Last, but not least, we are at the Cloth Hall.
 If you enter through the main door on the west side you find a huge marketplace with gifts, clothes, and souvenirs galore.
 This is the best place to buy a traditional Polish scarf, and compared to other tourist shops around town, the prices are great and everything is well made.

 If you follow the entrance to the door opposite, you will see an old knife hanging from the ceiling.
 This goes back to the story of the jealous brothers who built the uneven towers of the Mariacki Church.
-In the Cloth Hall, you can also get cheap tickets to visit the top and get a great panoramic view of the square.
 Visit the art gallery and cafe on the upper floors as well, or enter the underground museum on the northeast side of the building where you can walk underneath that glass pyramid that we talked about earlier.

 And finally, if you want to finish your tour with shots or hot donuts, head down Szewska on the west side of the main square to check out Pijalnia Wodki i Piwa or Gorace Paczki.
 You can even follow Szewska to the planty to explore and walk off those donuts.